codeasone/form/README.md

 If `:version` is not provided then the default value of `1` is used and resulting stacks will be suffixed `v1`.
 Many projects will never extend beyond `v1`, but if needed it's good to know that the organisational scheme scales to accommodate it.

-By default `form` runs with `:interactive true` and will prompt you to review-and-approve any changes, with handy context-specific AWS console links.
+By default, `form` runs with `:interactive true` and will prompt you to review-and-approve any changes, with handy context-specific AWS console links.

 For CI usage, this mode can be disabled with `:interactive false`.